jordanst3wart/pm-collection-items/readme.md

 # postman-collection-items

-Breaks postman collections down to the items in the collection.
-So that they can be reused across different collections.
+Breaks postman collections down to the individual items, so that they can be reused across different collections.

+Usage:
 ```
-postman-collection-items --breakdownCollection   --inputDir collections  --outputDir postman
+pm-collection-items --breakdownCollection   --inputDir collections  --outputDir postman
+# breaks the collection down to:
-postman-collection-items --reconstructCollection --inputDir postman      --outputDir collections
+pm-collection-items --reconstructCollection --inputDir postman      --outputDir collections
+# reconstructs the collection to:
 ```

 Install:
 ```
-npm install -g postman-collection-items
+npm install -g pm-collection-items
 ```